Date Movie

 Date Movie is a 2006 American romantic comedy parody film written by Jason Friedberg and Aaron Seltzer, directed by Seltzer, and produced by Paul Schiff and Friedberg.
 It stars Alyson Hannigan, Adam Campbell, Sophie Monk, Tony Cox, Jennifer Coolidge, Eddie Griffin, and Fred Willard.
 It is a parody of the romantic comedy film genre, and mostly references My Big Fat Greek Wedding, Meet the Fockers, Hitch, Legally Blonde, and Bridget Jones's Diary.

 It was released on February 17, 2006, by 20th Century Fox.
-Though reviews for it were more positive than Jason Friedberg and Aaron Seltzer's later films, Date Movie was panned by critics for its lazy writing, excessive gross-out humor and an uncreative approach of parodies, but was a box office success, grossing almost $85 million on a $20 million budget.
+The film was panned by critics who criticized its gross-out humor and pop-culture references.
+It has since been referred to as one of the worst movies ever made.
+It was a commercial success, grossing $84.8 million on a $20 million budget.